-WPD West Midlands relies on a limited number of suppliers for cable laying and tree cutting services, and for the supply of cables, plant and machinery.
+WPD East Midlands relies on a limited number of suppliers for cable laying and tree cutting services, and for the supply of cables, plant and machinery.

-- There are sufficient alternative suppliers for cable laying, tree cutting etc. such that, should an existing contractor or supplier be unable to undertake the activity or to make supplies, there will be no significant long-term impact on WPD West Midlands' ability to operate the network. - Most of the electricity which enters WPD West Midlands' network is carried on the National Grid's network and connects with the WPD network at grid supply points.
-Thus the Company is dependent on National Grid.
-National Grid is the UK electricity transmission and electricity system operator ("ESO") regulated by Ofgem and thus the risk of a major failure is considered very remote. - All strategic contracts are regularly reviewed by the purchasing team to ensure business continuity
+- There are sufficient alternative suppliers for cable laying, tree cutting etc. such that, should an existing contractor or supplier be unable to undertake the activity or to make supplies, there will be no significant long-term impact on WPD East Midlands' ability to operate the network. - All strategic contracts are regularly reviewed by the purchasing team to ensure business continuity.